ppb/pursuedpybear/docs/reference/assets.rst

     Loads an image file and parses it into a form usable by the renderer.

 .. autoclass:: ppb.Sound
+    :noindex:

     Loads and decodes an image file.
-Wave and Ogg Vorbis are supported.
+A variety of formats are supported.